Ololo Wildlife and Community 5 Days

 This morning over a last home-cooked leisurely breakfast on the terrace, reflect on the experiences of the last few days-not only have you seen Kenya’s amazing wildlife, but met some truly inspirational people that are making a real difference in their communities.
 We transfer you to your central Nairobi hotel or Jomo Kenyatta International Airport or Wilson Airport for your onward journey.

-- 2 game drives per day
+- All game drives with guide

 - Additional excursions outside of the itinerary